 If you have the login details from the previous owner, you can change the name, email and password associated with that account by clicking on your user account name in the menu bar and then clicking on 'Your account'.

-Company tax return deadline
+Corporate tax return deadline and fines

 Appealing a late return penalty